Beta Zeta Chapter

 The Beta Zeta Chapter was suspended in the fall of 2013.
 Fraternity Headquarters negotiated a return date with the University for 2015.
 The chapter was officially re-organized April 9, 2016.

 The Beta Zeta Colony at North Carolina State was re-started in the Fall of 2015 by Matt Weido, San Jose State '13.
 The colony initiated 47 men in their first semester and was led by Jay Grothause, Bowling Green '10.
 The initiation was assisted by undergraduate men from UNC - Charlotte, GCA Brett Chapman, Grand Valley '07, and Membership Education Advisor Chad Baker, Radford '98.
-The founding President was Tristin Sweeney, North Carolina '15.
+The founding President was Tristin Sweeney, NC State '15.
+In 2019, the chapter moved into 1526 Tryon Road, its new lettered house.

 Submitting Changes to the Chapter's History: Any member of the fraternity and/or chapter is welcome to submit a request to update/change/correct information listed within the chapter history portion of this page.
 Submissions will be accepted in two ways: Should a correction need to be made, please submit the entire sentence/paragraph that needs to be updated with the correction highlighted in yellow or in a different color.
 If something new or updated needs to be added, please submit the entire sentence/paragraph that needs to be added and/or revised with the new or added information highlighted in yellow or in a different color.